Research and Publication EthicsDownload PDF (학술지 연구윤리세칙)

 ② The REC shall meet in closed session and may, if necessary, invite the parties concerned to attend and hear their views.

 A prescribed investigation fee may be paid to an external investigator attending the REC.

 Chapter 4 Reporting and Protection of Rights

 Article 16 (Reporting)

 ① An informant refers to a person who informs the Investigation Committee of the facts or relevant evidencethey have recognized regarding wrongdoing.

 ② Informants may report in any way, including orally, in writing, by telephone, or by e-mail.
 In principle, whistleblowers shall report under their real name.
 However, if the report is made anonymously, it will be treated as a real name report if it includes the name of the research project or thesis and the details and evidence of the specific misconduct in writing or by e-mail.

 Article 17 (Protection of Informants’ Rights)

-③ Doubts about misconduct shall not be disclosed to the outside until the final decision about them is made.
+③ Suspected misconduct shall not be disclosed to the public until the investigation is completed.

 Article 22 (Preliminary Investigation)